homelabsz/homelabsz/README.md

 # ➤ Ideas <a name="#-ideas"></a>

+Ideas to consider for this project:

-- Terraform to configure the network in Scaleway
+- [] Terraform to configure the network in Scaleway
-- Terraform to configure the DNS zone, DNS records, firewall rules and more in Cloudflare
+- [] Terraform to configure the DNS zone, DNS records, firewall rules and more in Cloudflare
-- Terraform to create a Scaleway Kubernetes kapsule
+- [] Terraform to create a Scaleway Kubernetes kapsule
-- Terraform to configure IAM rules to integrate external secrets and secrets manager into Scaleway
+- [] Terraform to configure IAM rules to integrate external secrets and secrets manager into Scaleway
-- Terraform to create SSH keys used to access Scaleway instances
+- [] Terraform to create SSH keys used to access Scaleway instances
-- Terraform to create a Scaleway Rancher instance
+- [] Terraform to create a Scaleway Rancher instance
-- Terraform to create Rancher clusters, Rancher projects and Rancher namespaces
+- [] Terraform to create Rancher clusters, Rancher projects and Rancher namespaces
-- Terraform to configure SSH keys for the GitOps process on GitHub and GitLab
+- [] Terraform to configure SSH keys for the GitOps process on GitHub and GitLab
-- Terraform to create a GitLab group structure + approval policies
+- [] Terraform to create a GitLab group structure + approval policies
-- Terraform to integrate Rancher + GitHub Oauth
+- [] Terraform to integrate Rancher + GitHub Oauth

 <p align="right">(<a href="#readme-top">back to top</a>)</p>